 The creamy, nuttiness of fava beans works well with brighter flavors such as mint, onions, and even dill.
 Salt also heightens their flavor, making them nice complements for sausages and good when combined with salty cheeses.

 Fava Bean Growing Tips

 Soil: Fava beans grow best in a soil with a neutral soil pH in the range of 6.2 to 6.8.
 They don't mind cool soil, but it shouldn't be waterlogged or soggy.
 Since cool soil inhibits the bacteria that help legumes fix their own nitrogen, using an inoculant or simply adding extra organic matter to the soil, will increase the nitrogen supply and make for healthier plants.

-In colder zones, with snowy winters, they are planted in the spring, once the soil has dried out, usually sometime in April.
-You can start them indoors, in peat or paper pots, about 1 month earlier.
+In colder zones, with snowy winters, they are planted in the spring once the soil has dried out, usually sometime in April.
+You can start them indoors, in peat or paper pots, about one month earlier.

 Fava beans are planted much the same way you would grow other types of beans.
 You can speed up germination by soaking the seeds in water for an hour, before sowing.
-Direct sow the seeds about 2 inches deep, spaced 4 - 6 inches apart.
-Thin the seedlings to 8 – 12 inches, because crowding can encourage diseases.
-You could also grow them in hills, with 5 – 6 beans per hill, with hills spaced 4 feet apart.
+Direct sow the seeds about two inches deep, spaced four to six inches apart.
+Thin the seedlings to eight to 12 inches, because crowding can encourage diseases.
+You could also grow them in hills, with five to six beans per hill, with hills spaced four feet apart.

 Caring for Fava Bean Plants

 Taller varieties should be staked, while young.
 Even the shorter varieties can use a little support because the pods can become heavy.